wgaa0/study-planner-app/README.md

 6. Import the database:
     - open http://localhost/phpmyadmin
-    - create a database (name: study_manager)
+    - create a database (name: `study_manager`)
     - select the `study_manager` database
     - Go to the **Import** tab.
     - Choose the file located at `db\study_manager.sql`
     - Click **Go** to execute the script and create the tables.

-7. Open the app in your: http://localhost/study-planner-app/public
+7. Open the app in your browser: http://localhost/study-planner-app/public/login.php

 ---